spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-api-applications.md

 ---
-title: How to create a new API application
+title: How to create API applications
-description: THis document shows how to create a new API application
+description: This document shows how to create a new API application
 last_updated: September 30, 2022
 template: howto-guide-template
+redirect_from:
+  - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-api-application.html
 ---

 New Glue projects can create API applications.
 This is what you need to do in order to create one.